Everything you need to know about the 2021 F1 Sprint format – including how it works

 The one-hour session, split into three segments, that has yielded plenty of drama in recent years, will still a big part of the show.
 However, it will move to Friday, giving the first day of track action some gravitas and a crescendo event.

-The plan is to move the session later in the day, to make it easier for fans who are working to watch the session.
+The session is also happening later in the day, to make it easier for fans who are working to watch.

-The tyre rules will change for this session, with only soft tyres permitted.
+The tyre rules will change for this session, with only soft tyres permitted throughout.
 As a result, teams and drivers will be free to start Sunday’s race on any compound, rather than having to run the tyre they qualify on in Q2.